 When you’ve got to wipe out an entire map’s worth of enemies, Saryn is your Warframe.
-Her Spores ability is one of the best mass damage-dealing powers in the game, and her ult Miasma makes it even more deadly.
+Her Spores ability is one of the best mass damage-dealing powers in the game, and her ultimate, Miasma, makes it even more deadly.
 Saryn is so deadly, in fact, that playing with one on your team often means your foes will drop dead before you get a chance to shoot them.
 Is that annoying?
 Maybe, but until Saryn gets nerfed, few Warframes can touch her in terms of sheer destructiveness.

 Protea’s kit makes her a jack-of-all-trades, capable of healing allies, generating resources, locking down areas, and doing massive burst damage with her ult.
 There’s really nothing like activating her four, spamming grenades and turrets for a few seconds, then getting all your energy back to do it again.
 Equip mods that increase ability cast speed for maximum fun.

 Another well-rounded frame, Wisp has a huge energy pool that helps her make the best of her powerful abilities.
 Reservoirs is one of the best team buffs in Warframe, granting Wisp and her allies haste, bonus health, and a proximity shock ability.
 The summoned pods are indestructible and last indefinitely, making Wisp especially useful in defense-style missions.
 Will-o-Wisp gives Wisp a mobility power, and Breach Surge is a useful debuff that blinds and damages enemies.
 Finally, Sol Gate is a huge fricking laser beam for when you’ve had enough and just want every Grineer you can see to fall over.
+She’s technically listed behind Protea here, but they both excel most in different situations.

 - Warframe: Heart of Deimos Takes Stumbling Steps in the Right Direction